-The SARC provides the following information relevant to the Pupil Engagement State Priority (Priority5):
+The SARC provides the following information relevant to the Pupil Engagement State Priority (Priority 5):

-- High school dropout rates - · High school graduation rates
+High school dropout rates

+High school graduation rates

-Dropout & Graduation Rates (Four-Year Cohort Rate)
+Dropout & Graduation Rates

 In knowing the "at risk of dropping out" status of the majority of students enrolling in the school, we begin interventions from the point of enrollment.
 Upon enrollment, students participate in a course entitled Academic Exploration.
 In this course students learn study skills and strategies to be more successful in school, especially in the area of time management.
-Also during the early stages after enrollment, students participate in an assessment to explore their learning styles.